Lindt Dissertation Fellowship

 The Lindt Fellowship is open to registered students in the following departments within the Arts and Sciences: Anthropology, Economics, Political Science, and Sociology.
 The purpose of the Lindt Fellowship is to enable exceptionally well-qualified candidates for the PhD to complete the writing of their dissertations during the period of tenure.
 Thus, a Lindt Fellowship will not be awarded for the purpose of conducting research, either at home or abroad.
 To be eligible, a student must have been awarded the MPhil degree prior to the fellowship deadline; must not be beyond their seventh year of study at the time of the award; and must have completed all research for the dissertation before September 1 of the award year.
 Preference will be given to candidates who, in the judgment of the selection committee, can realistically expect to defend the dissertation before the end of their tenure as fellows.

-The Lindt Fellowship provides a dissertation fellowship for the 2022-23 academic year.
-The 2021-22 award included a stipend of $31,240, full-time Matriculation and Facilities tuition, and health fees.
-Details of the 2022-23 award are forthcoming.
+The Lindt Fellowship provides a dissertation fellowship for the 2023-24 academic year.
+The 2023-24 award includes a stipend of $34,324, full-time Matriculation and Facilities tuition, and health fees.

 Terms of the Award